-April 2024 KornFerry (External culture coach) met with quad to discuss feedback from the survey, culture conversations and facilitated creation of an action plan.
-Action plan in process of being confirmed e.g. - shift buddy's at lanyards.
-What are the improvement actions and next steps to take forward sustainability?
-PCSP 'Easy read' version is currently being processed through each t l for rust Ianyards.
-What are the improvement actions and next steps to take forward sustainability?
-PCSP • 'Easy read' version is currently being processed through each t l for rust sustainability?
-PCSP • 'Easy read' version is currently being processed through each t rust ı by 'Easy read' version is currently being processed through each t ı by ı by governance systems, and feedback provided to the LMNS tean end of May 2024.
-NNUH Maternity Guidelines agenda item in I 2024.
-LMNS team to action any changes required from feedback with medical illustration and send to print when confirmation receive from each trust's governance of approval with the aim of launch end of June 2024. d We understand this is not usable by those where English is not first language and does not address equality issues.
-Costs are being calculated for this via an external company as plans in pla for a fully translated PCSP documents.
-However, this would ne to be funded. ace Plan to add as digital document when new EPR in place.
-This is scope of the system. s in Audit planned to review usage and satisfaction as this project w be at a cost to the Trust next year and needs to be fit for purpose Score Survey Implement action plan Action plan split into Now Next and Then Long term plan to address culture
+- 'Easy read' version is currently being processed through each trust governance systems, and feedback provided to the LMNS team by end of May 2024.
+NNUH Maternity Guidelines agenda item in May 2024. - LMNS team to action any changes required from feedback with medical illustration and send to print when confirmation received from each trust's governance of approval with the aim of launch by end of June 2024. - We understand this is not usable by those where English is not the first language and does not address equality issues.
+Costs are being calculated for this via an external company as plans in place for a fully translated PCSP documents.
+However, this would need to be funded. - Plan to add as digital document when new EPR in place.
+This is in scope of the system. - Audit planned to review usage and satisfaction as this project will be at a cost to the Trust next year and needs to be fit for purpose.

+Score Survey

+- Implement action plan

+- Action plan split into Now Next and Then

+- Long term plan to address culture

 QP3 - Elective Re covery: Reduce outpatient waiting list backlog Rationale The NHS was set a target to reduce outpatient follow-ups by a minimum of 25% against 2019/20 activity levels by March 2023 to release time for new appointments and additional procedure lists.
 One of the main challenges facing children and young people currently are significant backlogs in paediatric elective care.
-Long waits are likely to impact their ability to access education and lead full and active lives, exacerbating existing inequalities Strategic commitment 1 Corporate Risk Register 1 Risk Register: 363, 513, 694, 908, 948, 1299, 1407, 1410, 1599, 1504, 1636, 1637, 1670, 1826, 1856, 1877 Business Assurance Framework: 1.3 Norfolk & Waveney Integrated Care System - Quality Priority 2 & 4 How we will do this Focussing on challenged specialities: Paediatric outpatient pathways Spinal Surgery, Ear, Nose & Throat (ENT), Trauma & Orthopaedics (T&O), Gynaecology, Dermatology, Ophthalmology & Respiratory Medicine Improvement Measures QP3a: No adult patient waiting longer than 52 weeks for first outpatient attendance by 31 March 2024 QP3b: Paediatrics should wait no longer than 18 weeks for first attendance Executive Lead and Delivery Leads Chief Operations Officer Divisional Operational Directors Progress during Key achievements for 2023/24 2023/2024 Ophthalmology With new management structure there is ongoing improvement across all areas.
+Long waits are likely to impact their ability to access education and lead full and active lives, exacerbating existing inequalities Strategic commitment 1 Corporate Risk Register 1 • Risk Register: 363, 513, 694, 908, 948, 1299, 1407, 1410, 1599, 1504, 1636, 1637, 1670, 1826, 1856, 1877 Business Assurance Framework: 1.3 Norfolk & Waveney Integrated Care System - Quality Priority 2 & 4 How we will do this Focussing on challenged specialities: uns Paediatric outpatient pathways Spinal Surgery, Ear, Nose & Throat (ENT), Trauma & Orthopaedics (T&O), Gynaecology, Dermatology, Ophthalmology & Respiratory Medicine Improvement Measures QP3a: No adult patient waiting longer than 52 weeks for first outpatient attendance by 31 March 2024 QP3b: Paediatrics should wait no longer than 18 weeks for first attendance Executive Lead and Delivery Leads Chief Operations Officer Divisional Operational Directors Progress during Key achievements for 2023/24 2023/2024 Ophthalmology With new management structure there is ongoing improvement across all areas.
 Working with the Governance team to ensure staff and patient safety at all times.
 Respiratory Good uptake for WLI lists -with good clinical engagement.
 Ability to use WLI from Consultant vacant post until recruited.
 Spinal Surgery Despite the N2S contract has now ended, this has helped to clear some of the backlog of patients waiting to be seen.
 There has been around a 50% conversion rate to needing surgery, after first OPA, so this has meant that many patients are discharged after their first OPA at N2S so do not need to come via NNUH.
 DNA rate has reduced - appointment reminders sent to patients to prevent them forgetting appointments.